 * Bellini et al. „Virtual & Augmented Reality: Understanding the race for the next computing platform.“ Profiles in Innovation 1 (2016).

 The VRACE consortium has the vision that the sounds you hear while being in VR are not pre-recorded surrogates but physics-based simulations of vibrating objects or object parts radiating sound into a physically correct virtual world.
-In order to tackle this sophisticated vision and to meet the future demand for highly qualified young researchers in this fast-growing field of “physics-based procedural audio” a consortium (link to page) has been established which unites experienced specialists for all stages of the processing chain.
+In order to tackle this sophisticated vision and to meet the future demand for highly qualified young researchers in this fast-growing field of “physics-based procedural audio” a consortium has been established which unites experienced specialists for all stages of the processing chain.